- Go 51.1%

 harbor adopt

 Harbor snapshots use portable defaults without extra config: regular file bytes are stored exactly as written, text files must use LF line endings, unsafe cross-platform path names are rejected, case-insensitive path collisions are rejected, symlinks are not snapshotted by default, and file permissions are normalized to ordinary file or executable file.
-That keeps object hashes stable across macOS, Linux, and Windows without autocrlf-style rewrites.

 Daily local workflow